 - Digital Eye Strain

-Text neck or forward head posture may occur from increase strain placed on your neck from looking down at mobile devices for too long.
+Text neck or forward head posture may occur from increased strain placed on your neck from looking down at mobile devices for too long.
 Strain on your neck muscles increases significantly when your neck is flexed downward compared to when the neck is in a neutral posture.
 In a neutral posture your head weighs approximately 10-12 lbs on the neck.
 However, when your neck is flexed to even 15° it increases the weight of your head on your neck up to approximately 27 lbs (Hansraj, KK, 2014).
 When utilizing a mobile phone, your neck is typically flexed at 45° increasing the force on your neck to approximately 49 lbs (Hansraj, KK, 2014).
 Over time this can cause stretching of the tissue, inflammation, muscle strain and can even affect the natural curvature of the spine.
+Neck exercises and stretches can be an effective way to treat the symptoms of text neck in addition to correcting your posture.
+Bring your phone up to eye level, this will reduce the amount of force placed on your neck.

 Cell Phone Elbow

-Cubital Tunnel Syndrome also known as Cell Phone Elbow is caused by pressure and stretching of the ulnar nerve, also known as your “funny bone” nerve (ASSH, 2015).
-This can occur by prolonged flexion of your elbow.
-This can be caused by leaning on your elbow while talking on the phone or simply holding the phone to your ear.
-Cell Phone Elbow can lead to numbness, tingling and/or pain in your elbow.
+Cubital Tunnel Syndrome also known as Cell Phone Elbow is caused by pressure ulnar nerve compression and stretching, also known as your “funny bone” nerve (ASSH, 2015).
+This can occur by prolonged flexion of your elbow, usually by leaning on your elbow while talking on the phone or simply holding the phone to your ear.
+Cell Phone Elbow can lead to numbness in fingers, tingling in hands, and/or pain in your elbow.
 Further to that, it can progress to hand fatigue, weakness and difficulty when gripping objects (ASSH, 2015).
+Symptoms of Cell Phone Elbow present themselves gradually, and treatments depend on how advanced your case of Cubital Tunnel Syndrome are.
+In more mild cases, anti-inflammatory medication, a split, and avoiding problematic positions have been shown to reduce the severity of symptoms.
+In more advanced cases, Cubital Tunnel Release – a surgical procedure – should be considered.
+To help protect against cubital tunnel syndrome, use voice activated features and speakerphone whenever possible.
+This will help you prevent holding your phone in a problematic position.

 Digital Eye Strain

 Digital eye strain or computer vision syndrome refers to a group of eye and vision-related problems that result from prolonged cell phone, computer or tablet use (AOA, n.d.).
 Poor lighting, glare, improper viewing distances and uncorrected vision problems are examples of factors that may lead to digital eye strain (AOA, n.d.).
-Due to the nature of digital devices we tend to hold digital devices closer to our eyes than books.
+Due to the nature of digital devices we tend to hold digital devices closer to our eyes than books, which can cause tired eyes.
 Besides that, when using these devices our eyes constantly need to re-focus on the varying font and image sizes.
 It has also been reported that when you use a digital device there is less blinking indicating that your eyes are not being re-coated with tear film as frequent.
-Furthermore, digital eye strain can cause tired, dry and itchy eyes as well as, blurred vision, headaches, neck and shoulder pain (AOA, n.d.).
+The most common digital eye strain symptoms are tired, dry and itchy eyes as well as blurred vision, headaches, neck and shoulder pain (AOA, n.d.).
+So, how can I protect my eyes from screens?
+Make sure your glasses or contact prescriptions are up to date and good for using a computer.
+Adjust your chair and screen so that your eyes are level with the monitor, and avoid glare from windows and lights.
+If you can’t avoid glare altogether, get an anti-glare screen.
+Finally, make sure to rest your eyes.
+Follow the 20-20-20 rule; to reduce digital eye strain.
+Every 20 minutes look approximately 20 feet ahead of you for 20 seconds.
+This will help protect your eyes against computer vision syndrome.

 Mobile hand-held devices continue to be more prevalent in our everyday lives.
 Therefore, it is vital to understand the risks of frequently using the devices and how prevent injury.